Lacon-, Shrub- and Parity-Decompositions: Characterizing Transductions of Bounded Expansion Classes: Introduction

-An excellent tool to capture such graph classes are \emph{first-order interpretations and transductions}.
-For a given first-order formula $\phi(x,y)$, the corresponding \emph{first-order interpretation} is a function that maps an input a graph $G$ to the graph $I_\phi(G)$ with vertex set $V(G)$ and edge set $\{ uv \mid u,v \in V(G), u \neq v, G \models \phi(u,v) \lor \phi(v,u) \}$.
-For example with $\phi(x,y) = \neg \textit{edge}(x,y)$, the interpretation complements the input graph.
+An established tool to capture such graph classes are \emph{first-order interpretations and transductions}.
+For a given first-order formula $\phi(x,y)$, the corresponding (one dimensional\footnote{The common definition in model theory allows formulas \(\phi(\bar x, \bar y)\) with tuples \(\bar x\) and \(\bar y\) of free variables.
+We do not need this.}) \emph{first-order interpretation} is a function that maps an input a graph $G$ to the graph $I_\phi(G)$ with vertex set $V(G)$ and edge set $\{ uv \mid u,v \in V(G), u \neq v, G \models \phi(u,v) \lor \phi(v,u) \}$.
+For example, with $\phi(x,y) = \neg \textit{edge}(x,y)$, the interpretation complements the input graph.
 With $\phi(x,y) = \exists z \, \textit{edge}(x,z) \land \textit{edge}(z,y)$ it computes the square of a graph.
 For a given formula $\phi(x,y)$, the \emph{first-order interpretation of a graph class $\G$} is the graph class $\{ I_\phi(G) \mid G \in \G\}$. \emph{First-order transductions} are slightly more powerful than interpretations, since they also have the ability to copy, delete and nondeterministically color vertices.
 As the precise definition of transductions is not important for now, we delay it until \Cref{sec:prelim}.
 We say a graph class $\G$ has \emph{structurally property $X$} if it is the transduction of a graph class with property $X$ (see right side of \Cref{figure} for examples).
 For the properties considered in this paper, this is equivalent to saying that $\G$ consists of induced subgraphs of an interpretation of a class with property $X$.
 This definition has nice closure properties in the sense that applying a transduction to a structurally property $X$ class yields again a structurally property $X$ class.

-There have been recent efforts to lift the meta-theorems for sparse graph classes to transductions of these classes. \Gajarsky et al.~\cite{gajarsky2016new} solve the first-order model-checking problem for structurally bounded degree graphs using a two-step approach:
+There have been recent efforts to lift the meta-theorems for sparse graph classes to transductions of these classes. \Gajarsky et al.\ solve the first-order model-checking problem in fpt time for structurally bounded degree graph classes~\cite{gajarsky2016new}.
+Bonnet et al.\ lift this to structurally bounded local cliquewidth~\cite{mccw}.
+Very recently, tractability was shown for structurally nowhere dense classes~\cite{mcsnd}, generalizing the previous results.